tskit-dev/msprime/docs/mutations.md

 These were added to mutation `0`, obtaining alleles `0,100` and `0,100,102`.
 But then, moving down the branch, we come upon the mutation with ID `3`.
 This was already present in the tree sequence, so its derived state is not modified:
 `0,3`.
-We can rationalize this, post-hoc, by saying that the type 1 mutation `3` has "erased" the type 2 mutations `100` and `102`.
+We can rationalise this, post-hoc, by saying that the type 1 mutation `3` has "erased" the type 2 mutations `100` and `102`.
 If you want a different arrangement, you can go back and edit the derived states (and metadata) as you like.